harrison-e/talk/README.md

 ## How to Use

-Talk has a set of commands, that allow the user to perform various functions of the Tox API.
+Talk has a set of [commands](#Commands), that allow the user to perform various functions of the Tox API.
 The user's current input can be seen at the bottom of the screen, after the `>` marker.

 To get started, users should first make note of their Tox ID, which is displayed on startup, in yellow.
 Users can change their name with [`setname`](#setname) to change their username from the default `anon`.

 This can be used with the [`add`](#add) command by a different user to send a friend request.

 After a one user `add`s another, the other user can see the request with [`requests`](#requests) and accept it with [`accept <request-id>`](#accept), replacing `<request-id>` with the appropriate ID shown in `requests`.

-The functionality and usage of all commands is noted below:
+Finally, after both users see that their new friend is online, they can begin a conversation with [`talk`](#talk).

+## Commands

 ### start